adosia/adosia-token/README.md

-# Adosia Token (ADO) - Initiatives & Concepts [revision 2018-03-02-A]
+# Adosia Token (ADO) Initiatives - revision 2018-03-02

 This repository contains source, design concepts, usage implementations and future initiatives pertinent to the Adosia Token (ADO).
 All Adosia sub-initiatives will have links to corresponding repositories as they become available.

 Further note that this repository attempts to convey Adosia's current design, plans and thinking, and will inevitably change during Adosia's implementation of the various ADO integrations.

-The ADO Token will have multiple usages:
+ADO Token - current usages for :

 - Purchase Adosia IoT Hardware

 - Purchase IoT Subscriptions

+- Compensate Participating Adosia Publishers

+Future use cases for the ADO Token:

+- Mining Payouts to Adosia IoT Hardware Owners

+- Purchase Ad Inventory on Adosia Publishers

+- Alternative Publisher Revenue

+Future Adosia initiatives :

+- Mining Payouts to Adosia IoT Hardware Owners

+- Purchase Ad Inventory on Adosia Publishers

+- Alternative Publisher Revenue